ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 ```

-Now go to our ViewControllers and call the following line inside `viewDidLoad`:
+Now go to our ViewControllers and add the following line inside `viewDidLoad`:

 ```
 navigationItem.rightBarButtonItems = [googleCastBarButton]
 ```

-You should be able at this stage to run the app and tap the GCKUICastButton to connect to a nearby GoogleCast device.
+You should be able at this stage to run the app and tap the GCKUICastButton to connect to a nearby Google Cast device.
 Just make sure you are on the same network as your device.
 When connected you should see the GCKUICastButton change to its active state.

 ### Part 2: Listening to GCKSession changes